 The Hong Kong students made friends with the coffee plantation workers

 Sam Say’s son Christian used to be a student at the international school in Hong Kong where Dave and I were teachers.
 Christian played on the basketball team Dave coached.

 Sam approached our school wondering if a group of our students would like to come to Bolaven Farms to work alongside the people there, befriend them, teach them some English and once they returned to Hong Kong spread the word about the project.
 Dave agreed to lead the trip.

-Building a shed on the coffee plantation
+Student building shed on the coffee plantation

-The work on the farm was very hard, and not at all what our well-to-do students are used to.
+The work on the farm was very hard, and not at all what our students are used to.
 But they tackled their tasks with determination and energy.

 Student housing on the coffee plantation